sparkflows/sparkflows-processors/docs/08-Machine-Learning/06-ML-Sklearn/Regression/random-forest-regression.rst

       * - min_impurity_decrease
         - Min Impurity Decrease
         - A threshold for early stopping in tree growth.
 A node will split if its impurity is above the threshold, otherwise it is a leaf.
-      * - min_impurity_split
-        - Min Impurity Split
-        - Threshold for early stopping in tree growth, a node will split if its impurity is above the threshold.
       * - bootstrap
         - Bootstrap
         - Whether bootstrap samples are used when building trees.